Back to Blog

 Required for Production Designs

-9. Manufacturing and Assembly Considerations (DFM/DFA)
+9. Manufacturing and Assembly Considerations

-Design for Manufacturing (DFM) Blind Spots
+Design for Manufacturing (DFM) Integration

-What Professionals Actually Do
+11. What Professionals Actually Do

 While autorouting continues to struggle with fundamental limitations, experienced PCB designers have developed sophisticated approaches that combine the best aspects of automation with human expertise and engineering judgment.